 There is a range of thresholds related to marten and resource development with most of the work occurring outside of the traditional territory.
-It is recommended the Kaska develop a process to test the range of thresholds with an initial range of 25-30% limits to forest cover removal be considered in a sub basins of major watershed; however where possible remove forest cover outside of high value marten habitats.
+It is recommended the Kaska develop a process to test the range of thresholds with an initial range of 25-30% limits to forest cover removal be considered in the subbasins of major watersheds; however, where possible, remove forest cover outside of high value marten habitats.